 USPS Application Form PDF

 There is always an online job application option, but making an offline application will definitely raise your chance to get hired.
 It is known that offline applicants have higher recruitment rates than online applicants.
-Here, you can find a printable job application, which you can fill it by hand and send it to a USPS location.
+Here, you can find the printable job application form of USPS, which you can fill it by hand and submit it to your desired USPS location.